History of the Baháʼí Faith: Within the Bábí movement

-In 1852, two years after the execution of the Bábí, the Bábís were polarized with one group speaking of violent retribution against the Shah, Nasser-al-Din Shah while the other, under the leadership of Bahaʼu'lláh, looked to rebuild relationships with the government and advance the Bábí cause by persuasion and the example of virtuous living.
+In 1852, two years after the execution of the Báb, the Bábís were polarized with one group speaking of violent retribution against the Shah, Nasser-al-Din Shah while the other, under the leadership of Bahaʼu'lláh, looked to rebuild relationships with the government and advance the Bábí cause by persuasion and the example of virtuous living.
 The militant group of Bábís was between thirty and seventy persons, only a small number of the total Bábí population of perhaps 100,000.
 Their meetings appear to have come under the control of a "Husayn Jan", an emotive and magnetic figure who obtained a high degree of personal devotion to himself from the group.

 Baháʼu'lláh met briefly with a couple of the radical Bábí leaders and learned of an assassination plan.
 He condemned the plan, but was soon asked to leave Tehran by the authorities.
 In the vacuum of leadership on August 15, 1852, about 3 Bábís attempted the assassination of the Shah and failed.
 Notwithstanding the assassins' claim that they were working alone, the entire Bábí community was blamed, and a slaughter of several thousand Bábís followed.
 Amidst the general violence, some Bábís, including Baháʼu'lláh, were imprisoned in the Síyáh-Chál (Black Pit), an underground dungeon of Tehran.
 According to Baháʼu'lláh, perhaps the lone survivor, it was during his imprisonment in the Síyáh-Chál that he had several mystical experiences, and that he received a vision of a Maiden from God, through whom he received his mission as a Messenger of God and as the One whose coming the Báb had prophesied.